2witstudios/PageSpace.Team/docs/3.0-guides-and-tools/adding-page-type.md

     'DATABASE',
     'CHANNEL',
     'AI_CHAT',
-    'KANBAN', // Add your new type here
+    'NOTE', // Add your new type here
 ]);
 ```